Daniel-Nikpayuk/Proof-Of-Concept-Code/C++/Shared Explicit Instantiation/README.md

 How to scale the reuse of a function *name* without worry of naming collisions?

-This problem arose for me while trying to implement a theoretically complete version of the list *map* operator (within the functional paradigm).
+This problem arose for me while trying to implement a theoretically complete version of the list *map* operator (within the functional programming paradigm).
 My model has 9 configuration parameters based on things like whether I want the map to iterate forward or backward over the list; what type of pointer I'm working with (array, singly linked, doubly linked); whether I'm allocating memory or it is assumed to already exist or if I want to deallocate the input list as I go; etc.  Each parameter has between 2-4 options, and in total this has left me with several thousand variants of what is otherwise the same algorithmic pattern.

 As you can see, there are situations where one has an inventory of functions which otherwise---intuitively---are thought to have the same name.
 How do you mitigate that then?
 It's not at all practical to name each and every